Kometa-Team/Cookbook/guides/README.md

 The plan is to convert some or all of these to Markdown; for now, here are links to the source Google Docs

 Note that these may refer to "Plex Meta Manager", the former name of Kometa.
-They will be updated as time allows
+They will be updated as time allows.

 ## Source Documents